Jay-study-nildana/FrontEndForStudents/NestJS/NestJSFour/README.md

     1. Upload files
     1. View files
     1. Files are linked to the user who uploaded the files.
+1. Showcases RAW SQL Usage with Prisma
+1. Showcases Transations with Prisma
+1. Showcases Nested Queries
+1. Jest Testing and End to End testing and Code Coverage

 # .env file